 The internet has created more opportunities than most of us can even contemplate.
 I’m not lucky!
 I hate when people call me that, everyone reading this has the same resources I did when I started.
 You have the internet *the information highway* at your fingertips!

 I believe that life is the greatest adventure you will ever will and it should be lead as such.
 Each person is just an accumulation of his/her genetics and life experiences.
-So whether it’s asking that cute girl/guy out on a date, climbing a mountain or traveling the world, you just got to try, push yourself out of your comfort zone and embrace the unknown.
+So whether it’s asking that cute girl/guy out on a date, climbing a mountain or make money traveling the world, you just got to try, push yourself out of your comfort zone and embrace the unknown.

 Life is about adventure, and despite what most people will tell you Life is amazing.